vmayoral/beginner_tutorials/README.md

 * Upload the code of the package to a github repository

-* Create a bitbake recipe such as the one provided for this example available at https://github.com/vmayoral/beagle-ros/blob/master/recipes/beginner-tutorials_git.bb
+* Create a bitbake recipe such as the one provided for this example available at https://github.com/vmayoral/beagle-ros/blob/master/recipes/beginner-tutorials/beginner-tutorials_git.bb

-* COMPLETE
+* TODO

 LICENSE
 =======